grpc/proposal/A37-xds-aggregate-and-logical-dns-clusters.md

 a single priority with no endpoints.
 An EDS discovery mechanism should do the same if its watcher reports that the resource does not exist (whether or not it has previously reported a result).

-In an aggregate cluster, the `locality_picking_policy` and `endpoint_picking_policy` fields come from the aggregate cluster, not the underlying clusters.
-Currently, we do not support any LB policy except ROUND_ROBIN, so this decision is moot.
-The CDS policy can either hardcode those fields with their default values, or leave them empty and let the `xds_cluster_resolver_experimental` policy apply those defaults.
-In the future, when other LB policies are supported, these fields will be derived from the aggregate cluster.

 #### `xds_cluster_impl_experimental` LB Policy